Readonly closedIs true after 'close' has been emitted.

 of mime-type callbacks.

-This method uses req.accepted
+This method uses req.accepted, an array of

 acceptable types ordered by their quality values.